janmuegge/CliDo/README.md

-A simple Todo ClI tool we build for a school projekt.
+A simple Todo CLI tool we build for a school projekt.